 You are here

-Interesting Facts about Latvia
+Interesting facts about Latvia

 One of the last corners of Europe to join Christendom, Latvians are still very much pagans at heart.
 They worship nature by jumping over bonfires at Midsummer Eve, and many surnames are about birds, animals or trees.

 Latvians are a people to look up to.
-Latvia has the world’s tallest women, with the average lady coming in at an impressive 170 cm.
+Latvia has one of the world’s tallest women, with the average lady coming in at an impressive 170 cm.
 The men are no midgets either, holding fourth place.

 Riga’s Central Market is one of Europe’s biggest markets.
 It is famed for its pavilions housed in giant zeppelin hangars left behind by the German army after World War I.

-With over 500 km of coast, Latvia has tons of beaches.
+With almost 500 km of coast, Latvia has tons of beaches.
 There’s space for everyone, whether you want fun in the sun or miles of sand to yourself, and best of all its all open to the public.

-Over half its territory covered by forest, so Latvia is a very green place.
+Over half its territory is covered by forest, so Latvia is a very green place.
 Locals love to pick mushrooms and berries, and at Midsummer young couples duck into the woods to look for the mythical flowering fern.
 No such plant exists, but the search goes on…

 One of the attractions of the port city Liepaja is a night in jail.
 The haunting Karosta district offers accommodation in the old military lockup complete with Soviet-style treatment.